uadmin/uadmin-docs/dapi/log_functions.rst

 -----------------
 `Back To Top`_

 APILogRead controls the data API's logging for read commands.
+By default, APILogRead returns **false**.

 Type: